 Mining, minerals, and metals are important to the economies of many countries and the resulting products are essential for modern living.

-Did you know that every time you switch on a light, use an appliance in your home, or turn on a tap, it is copper that is delivering the electricity or water to you?
-Because copper is a highly efficient conductor, it is used in renewable energy systems to generate power from solar, hydro, thermal and wind energy.
+Every time you switch on a light, use an appliance in your home or turn on a tap, it is copper that is delivering the electricity or water to you.
+Because copper is a highly efficient conductor, it is also used in renewable energy systems to generate power from solar, hydro, thermal and wind energy.
 Copper plays a critical role in making renewable energy systems as efficient as possible with minimal impact on the environment.

-The Gawler is also prospective for other metals that we use in modern technologies, like rare earth elements and lithium.
+The Gawler is also prospective for other metals that we use in modern technologies, such as rare earth elements and lithium.

 The challenge is to identify or predict mineralisation locations in the Gawler - using any approach.

-Predicted mineralisation may be of any element and may take the form of areas of interest (prospectivity), or specific targets.
+Predicted mineralisation may be for any element and may take the form of areas of interest (prospectivity), or specific targets.

 You are welcome to process, analyse, model, or otherwise work with the data in any way you wish.

-We encourage the formation of multi-disciplinary teams, and application of knowledge and techniques from a variety of domains, where appropriate.
+We encourage the formation of multi-disciplinary teams and the application of knowledge and techniques from a variety of domains, where appropriate.

-In addition to this main challenge, we have re-opened the Explorer Data Science stream to help you get up and running by building models on simple Australia wide datasets, which we're confident will help you predict locations in the Gawler as well!
+In addition to this main challenge, we have reopened the Explorer Data Science Stream to help you build models on simple Australia-wide datasets which we are confident will help you predict locations in the Gawler, as well!

 To help you get started, we’ve listed the Top 10 datasets that are most relevant to the challenge.
 All of these datasets are provided by the Government of South Australia.
 Most are hosted on the government site, and a few are hosted by Unearthed via AWS.